Advertiser Disclosure

 Can you combine Avios points from partner programs?

-Yes, if you have active Avios accounts with British Airways, Iberia, Qatar Airways, or Aer Lingus, you can transfer your Avios between the airlines.
+Yes, if you have active Avios accounts with British Airways, Finnair, Iberia, Qatar Airways, or Aer Lingus, you can transfer your Avios between the airlines.

 Can I transfer British Airways Avios to American Airlines?

 No, you cannot transfer Avios to American Airlines.
-However, you can use your Avios to book American Airlines-operated flights, thanks to both British Airways and AA being part of the Oneworld Alliance.
+However, you can use your Avios to book American Airlines-operated flights, thanks to both British Airways and AA being part of the Oneworld alliance.

 Andrew Kunesh's image